getAlby/oauth2server/README.md

-This service consists out of 2 pieces: an OAuth server issueing tokens and an API Gateway that is secured by these tokens.
+This service consists out of 2 pieces: an OAuth server issuing tokens and an API Gateway that is secured by these tokens.

-Deployed on regtest at `api.regtest.getalby.com`.
+Deployed on regtest at `https://api.regtest.getalby.com`.
 ## OAuth2 server
 This service is responsible for generating access tokens, so Alby users can authorize 3rd party applications to access the Alby Wallet API in their name.
 Possible use-cases include: